jakubkolpaczynski/Project_revenue/README.md

-# The project shows comapny's revenue and it's analysis.
+# The project shows company's revenue and it's analysis.